Our commitment to Education for Sustainable Development (ESD)

 Programmes integrate education for sustainable development appropriate to the discipline.
 This is achieved by embedding opportunities and empowering students to engage with environmental, social and economic challenges within their programme and beyond.

-In 2021 we are working on a range of training sessions to support this recently introduced principle, these included a session called ‘Establishing Education for Sustainable Development’ and another called ‘Mainstreaming Sustainability Teaching’.
-The University is currently undergoing a Portfolio Review (as party of our Strategy Implementation Project), and our Academic Development and Enhancement Team will be working with schools to implement new Programme Expectations which will be underpinned by the principles in the revised Curriculum Framework.
+In 2021 we introduced a range of training sessions to support this recently introduced principle, these included a session called ‘Establishing Education for Sustainable Development’ and another called ‘Mainstreaming Sustainability Teaching’.
+The University is currently undergoing a Portfolio Review (as party of our Strategy Implementation Project), and our Academic Development and Enhancement Team will be working with Schools to implement new Programme Expectations which will be underpinned by the principles in the revised Curriculum Framework.
 Schools are being asked to review their programmes and undertake a ‘Programme Visioning’ exercise which will encourage them to consider how ESD is manifested in their programmes.

 We also offer spaces for staff to discuss practices and concepts relating to the delivery of teaching and learning.
 Our Academic Development and Enhancement Team facilitates a number of Teaching and Learning fora for the sharing of ideas and best practice.
 Our School Directors of Teaching and Learning Lunches, Programme Director Community of Practice, and work with Programme Teams provide spaces for participant-led discussions about key topics of interest.

-ESD for the Real World
+ESD for the Real World - Students Applying Their Knowledge